 While we can all imagine how this area was lush with wildlife, fauna and flora, and how the First People would have enjoyed it, today the descendants of the Awabakal people believe we all need to nurture new visions that are inspired by the cultural integrity of our ancestral family.

 If we can imagine it, we can achieve it!
 If we can dream it, we can become it!

 This land has had a wealth of knowledge walk over it.
 Together, each one of us deepens the footprints of our ancestral families.
 I hope the spirit of reflecting and sharing will be among you as you brave the challenges and enjoy the successes of this coming year, finding your inspiration at Avondale.

 Welcome to the land of my ancestral family, the Awabakal people.

-This is an edited version of a welcome to country Awabakal descendant and elder Nola Hawken (pictured) presented at Avondale College of Higher Education's Opening Convocation on March 3, 2010.
+This is an edited version of a welcome to country Awabakal descendant and elder Nola Hawken (pictured) presented at Avondale University's Opening Convocation on March 3, 2010.